Same-sex marriage in New Zealand

 Same-sex marriage has been legal in New Zealand since 19 August 2013.
 A bill for legalisation, the Marriage (Definition of Marriage) Amendment Act 2013, was passed by the House of Representatives on 17 April 2013 by 77 votes to 44 and received royal assent on 19 April.
 It entered into force on 19 August, to allow time for the Department of Internal Affairs to make the necessary changes for marriage licensing and related documentation.
 New Zealand was the first country in Oceania, the fourth in the Southern Hemisphere, and the fifteenth in the world to allow same-sex couples to marry.
+Polling suggests that a large majority of New Zealanders support the legal recognition of same-sex marriage.
 Civil unions have also been available to both same-sex and opposite-sex couples since 2005.

 The New Zealand Parliament can enact marriage laws only in regard to New Zealand proper and the Ross Dependency in Antarctica.
 The three other territories making up the Realm of New Zealand—the Cook Islands, Niue, and Tokelau—do not recognise same-sex marriage or civil unions.